 Make Sure Your Saddle Is Properly Adjusted

 A professional fit from a local bike studio will make sure your seat is positioned properly to protect your knees and other joints.
-In case you don’t have convenient access to one, you are welcome to reach out to an Expert here on Curated who will be happy to point you toward online resources.

 There usually isn’t much that a saddle needs for maintenance once it has been properly installed.
 Cleaning it after a ride so the debris doesn’t cause corrosion or wear will prolong the life of the saddle.
 Occasionally the rails might slip on the seatpost clamp—this is rare.
 All you need to do is tighten the saddle back down.
 If your saddle is made of leather, it’s important to make sure not to ride your bike in the rain.
 If the leather saddle gets wet, you will need to have a leather conditioner on hand to keep the materials from cracking as they dry out.
 Here are some more ideas for saddle care.